Preventicum UK Ltd is part of the InHealth Group.

 12.2 We will only give your personal information to other third parties where the law either requires or allows us to do so.

 13.1 Our objective is to ensure you are fully satisfied with the services.
 Unfortunately, problems and misunderstandings do sometimes arise.
 If you are unhappy at any time with any aspect of the services or wish to make a suggestion please contact us to receive a copy of our complaints/suggestion feedback form.
-If the problem is not resolved to your satisfaction then please contact our Duty Clinic Manager.
-If you are still unhappy then please contact our Head of Preventicum and Specialist Clinics who will arrange for the matter to be investigated and then discussed with you.
+If the problem is not resolved to your satisfaction then please contact our Duty Clinic Manager by phone on 20 7605 6900 or email firstname.lastname@example.org or write to us at the clinic address: Preventicum UK Limited, London Centre of Preventive Medicine, The Cursitor Building, 38 Chancery Lane, London WC2A 1EN If you are still unhappy then please contact our Medical Director who will arrange for the matter to be investigated and then discussed with you.

 Alternatively, you may wish to enter into Alternative Dispute Resolution which is explained further in Clause 14.6.